 As part of our employee engagement survey, we ask individual employees what they can do, as individuals, to improve their own engagement over the next 90 days, that doesn’t require resources from management to implement.

-Essentially, we’ve built “process kaizen” into Engagement Multiplier.
+Essentially, we’ve built “process kaizen culture” into Engagement Multiplier.

 Flow kaizen, also called “system kaizen,” looks at the entire operation to find opportunities for improvement that might be at the “process”/individual level, or might be system-wide.

 Often, the opportunity to improve the flow of an operation has something to do with improving communication between Leadership and employees, and between employees themselves.

 We see these communication issues come up again and again: